Physics-50/Module-2/docs/week3.md

 When experimental results don't agree with the expected value it is a good idea to:
 1. Check to make sure you trust your experimental results.
 Were you careful to minimize potential sources of systematic error and to appropriately randomize potential sources of uncertainty by resetting the experiment?
 2. Check to make sure you trust the "expected value".
 For example, 343 m/s is the accepted value of the speed of sound under a specific set of conditions.
 Do those match the conditions in the lab?
 343 m/s is the appropriate speed at $$20^{o}$$C. While the speed of sound depends on temperature, our laboratory conditions were close enough to $$20^{o}$$C that we aren't going to be able to explain the discrepancy with temperature.
 You might also consider pressure, but the dependence of the speed of sound on pressure is extremely weak.
-3. When all else feels it can be a good idea to check if you are confident in your theory.
+3. When all else fails it can be a good idea to check if you are confident in your theory.

 In fact the theory we provided assumes the levitator produces plane waves.
 However, if you took the time to investigate the sound waves with dry ice last week you may have noticed significant discrepancies from plane wave behavior.
 We can in fact account for this!
 You will not be responsible for the details of the more complete theory but are encouraged to [read a summary here](gouy).